How to install and manage Azure Stack Updates

-When the download is finished the update you will need to upload the update files to the update storage account called “updateadminaccount” in the Azure Stack portal.
+When the download has finished the update, you will need to upload the update files to the update storage account called “updateadminaccount” in the Azure Stack portal.
 You can find this process documented on the Microsoft documentation page: Apply updates in Azure Stack

 During the update process, you can monitor the update in several different ways.
 One of the most common ones is using the Azure Stack Administration portal.
 Here you can also download the log file which you will need if you have any issues during the update.

-I hope this blog gave you a little bit of an overview how updates in Azure Stack work.
-Microsoft is always improving Azure Stack as well as the Azure Stack update process, so we will see some changes and improvements in the future.
+I hope this blog gave you a little bit of an outline how updates in Azure Stack work.
+Microsoft is always improving Azure Stack as well as the Azure Stack update process so that we will see some changes and improvements in the future.

 Updating Azure Stack is one of the services we offer at itnetX in our Managed Azure Stack solution.
 So if you are interested in having an Azure Stack appliance in your datacenter, but managed and operated by itnetX, feel free to contact me.